Robert Young (trade unionist)

+Early life and career

 Young was born in Glasgow, and attended Mossbank Industrial School in the city before taking up a career in engineering.
 He subsequently became one of the first students enrolled at Ruskin College, Oxford.
 Following his graduation he delivered some of Ruskin's extramural lectures to union branches and co-operative societies.
 In 1910 he married Bessie Laurina Choldcroft, and they had three children.

 In 1906 he became a member of the permanent staff of the Amalgamated Society of Engineers, becoming the union's assistant secretary in 1913 and its general secretary in 1919.
 He was awarded the OBE in 1917.

+Political career

 At the 1918 general election, he was elected as Member of Parliament (MP) for Newton in Lancashire, which eventually led to his resignation from his union post.
 He was appointed Deputy Speaker of the House of Commons in the first Labour government of 1924.
 He was reappointed to the position by the second Labour government of 1929 - 1931.

 He lost his seat at the 1931 general election to the Conservative Reginald Essenhigh, but regained it at the 1935 general election.
 For the next fifteen years he was to be a member of a number of parliamentary committees, and chaired the Select Committee on House of Commons Procedure and the Standing Committee for the Consideration of Bills.

 Young was knighted in 1931, and retired from the House of Commons at the 1950 general election.

+Personal life

 Among his interests outside parliament, he was chairman of the Workers Temperance League and independent chairman of the Ophthalmic Benefit Approved Societies.